Carnivorous plants

 Utricularia Bladderworts

-This genus contains aquatic as well as terrestrial species.
-Aquatic species catch larger prey like water fleas and nematodes, whereas terrestrial species catch tiny organisms like protozoa and rotifers.
+The genus also contains terrestrial species, which mainly grow in humid soil and moss.
+Whereas aquatic species catch larger prey like water fleas and nematodes, terrestrial species catch tiny organisms like protozoa and rotifers.

 Utricularia australis Southern bladderwort

-Southern bladderwort, Zealand, Denmark.
+Southern bladderwort, Amager, near Copenhagen, Denmark.
 (Photo copyright © by Kaj Halberg)

 Utricularia macrorhiza Greater bladderwort